Vandalism Act: Rooftop of Block 85A Toa Payoh Lorong (2014)

 Five youths were charged with vandalism for spray painting graffiti on a large wall panel on the top of the Block 85A Toa Payoh Lorong with expletives directed against the ruling party.
 The youths had stolen spray paint cans from a parked truck and entered the rooftop of the HDB block to carry out the act.
 A contractor and other HDB residents complained.
 All five were given probation sentences and were electronically tagged.

 SMRT train at Bishan Depot (2014)

-On 5 March 2015, two Germans, Andreas Von Knorre and Elton Hinz, were each sentenced to nine months' imprisonment and three strokes of the cane for breaking into SMRT's Bishan Depot in November 2014 and vandalising a C151 train cabin by spraypainting it.
+On 5 March 2015, two Germans, Andreas Von Knorre and Elton Hinz, were each sentenced to nine months' imprisonment and three strokes of the cane for breaking into SMRT's Bishan Depot in November 2014 and spraypainting a C151 train cabin.